Information on Types of Inspections Services

 Pool and Spa Inspection

 Swimming pools and spas are most often excluded from a standard home inspection because they require special training and a separate report.
 This is not to say that Pool and Spa Inspections are not important, they absolutely are.
-A pool and/or spa are often vital components to that dream home.
-When mechanical, chemical and especially safety issues surface with a pool or spa the dream can turn into a nightmare compounded with liability.
+A pool and/or spa are often vital components of that dream home.
+When mechanical, chemical, and especially safety issues surface with a pool or spa the dream can turn into a nightmare compounded with liability.
 Protect yourself and ask your A-Pro Albuquerque-Santa Fe Home Inspector for a Pool and Spa Inspection.
 Our in-depth Inspection will not only uncover critical issues present but also help you in the planned maintenance of your pool and/or spa.

 Most if not all of us have heard the horror stories associated with mold in a home and it is absolutely true that an elevated condition of mold in a home is a health danger.
 Certain mold spores can lead to respiratory disease, allergic reactions, and other health issues.
 All mold and the conditions for mold growth (Moisture) can compromise the structure of the home.
 For Mold to grow it needs three things: (1) Food Source (2) Moisture (3) Warmth